-If you pass all the tests, you will be issued a temporary license for 45 days or until the Department of Drivers Services mails your permanent license.
-If for any reason you do not receive your driver's license in 45 days, contact DDS at (678) 413-8400, (678) 413-8500, (678) 413-8600 or toll free at (866) 754-3687 if calling outside the metro Atlanta area, or visit your local DDS Customer Service Center.
+If you pass all the tests, you will be issued a temporary license/permit.
+Your permanent license/permit will be mailed to you when all other requirements are met.
+If for any reason you do not receive your driver's license/permit within 30 days of meeting all requirements, contact DDS at (678) 413-8400 or toll free at (866) 754-3687 if calling outside the metro Atlanta area, or visit your local DDS Customer Service Center.